Tesla P40: The Best Budget GPU for Local AI

 | Max model (Q4) | ~32B | ~32B | ~32B | ~14B |

-The RTX 3090 is objectively better in every performance metric, but at 4.7x the price.
-The P40 wins on value.
-The M40 is cheaper but noticeably slower.
-The P100 is faster but limited by 16GB VRAM.
+The RTX 3090 is faster in every metric but costs 4.7x more.
+The M40 is cheaper but slower.
+The P100 is faster but limited to 16GB.
+See our M40 review and P100 review for detailed comparisons.

 Verdict